menu

 What is myofascial pain syndrome?

 Most people have muscle pain from time to time.
-But the pain from myofascial pain syndrome is an ongoing and longer-lasting pain.
+However, the pain from myofascial pain syndrome is ongoing and longer-lasting.
 If left untreated, the pain is persistent and does not heal on its own.

 Symptoms of myofascial pain or trigger point: